Golf Course Review of Brora Golf Club

 Brora is the perfect example of how simple and brilliant golf can be.
 This natural links that James Braid has routed over perfect golfing land is quite simply out of this world.
 Its naturalness is only bettered by its brilliance.
 The creased landscape is ideal for golf and the simplicity is its genius.

 There are few better golfing vistas from the car park than at Brora; it’s a course that grabs your attention before you’ve even struck a ball.
-A warm welcome from the pro-shop, a brief introduction about the course and an invitation to play from whichever tees we wanted was all that we needed to set us on our way.
+A warm welcome from the pro-shop, a brief introduction about the course and an invitation to play from whichever tees we wanted was everything needed to set us on our way.

 Deciding to play Brora is one of the best decisions I’ve ever made but it was a quick one and very little time was required to book a tee-time at this exceptional course over 400 miles from home.
 Deciding what club to hit from the first tee took a lot longer.
 There’s an option to go for the partially hidden green, over broken duneland, or perhaps play down the left to try and find the fairway for an approach directly up the tilted green, but which club and how far should you hit?
 It’s the first of many decisions you will make during the round on what is a highly strategic layout.